Koalha/bdm_hackathon/README.md

 ### Forest Mask

+This file is to big to host on Github.
+It can be [downloaded from Dropbox](https://www.dropbox.com/s/37u4g3jg6frqjdn/forest_mask.zip?dl=0) instead.

-`forestmask/forestmask_centralfinland` is a vector mask layer describing the area Central Finland that is used on forestry.
-The field "omistajary" in its attribute table apparently tells whether a forest patch is private or public property: a value of zero when public property, 1 otherwise.
+The `forest_mask.zip` contains a shapefile describing the area in Central Finland that is in forestry use.
+The field "omistajary" in its attribute table apparently tells whether a forest patch is private or public property: a value of 0 when public property, 1 otherwise.

 ### Protection Suggestion